amohan601/langchain-examples/langchain-notes.md

     ]
 )
 ```
-Now in your invoke request if you pass any amount $50 or more it will trigger interrupt flow otherwise it will go through normal flow.
+Now in your invoke request if you pass any amount $50 othisr more it will trigger interrupt flow otherwise it will go through normal flow.